tonyg/racket-packet-socket/README.md

 LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

+## Bugs

+ - Waiting for a packet seems to use 100% of a CPU.
+It *looks* like it's in the kernel.
+Is there some way of avoiding this?

+ - BPF exists not only on OSX, but also on many other BSDs.
+The `#ifdefs` in the support code should be widened to allow it to run there as well.